-The fund is actively managed, which means that the portfolio manager takes active, independent investment decisions.
-The long term objective of the fund is to exceed the returns of the underlying market, defined as the benchmark index.
-Fund returns are determined by how the fund's investments in equity-, fixed income- and alternative funds increase or decrease in value.
-Fund investments are made in a number of funds, including equity, fixed income and alternative funds, as well as in other financial instruments.
-The fund invests primarily in funds within Handelsbanken as well as in fund that are managed by other fund management companies.
-The basis for investments is to create excess returns in euro over the long term.
-The fund's value shall be invested in 5-45% equity funds or other equity-related financial instruments, 45-85% in fixed income funds or other fixed income related financial instruments and 0-20% in funds and other financial instruments with alternative exposure.
-Alternative exposure refers to exposure through funds or other permitted asset classes that directly or indirectly permit elements of commodities, real estate and other than equities or interest rates for the permitted exposure of a securities fund, with the intent of having diversified characteristics in the fund.
+The fund is a rules-based mixed fund and is primarily intended for investors born in the 40s.
+The objective of the fund is to achieve good returns, while gradually reducing risk up to the time of retirement.
+Fund returns are determined by how the fund's investments in equity- and fixed income funds increase or decrease in value.
+The fund invests primarily in Nordic and global equity funds, as well as Swedish fixed income funds.
+The fund's equity exposure shall be approximately 25% and the fund's fixed income exposure shall be approximately 75% of the fund's value.
+The equity exposure shall consist of 50% exposure to an index that represents the global equity markets and a 50% exposure to an index that represents the Nordic equity markets.
+The fixed income exposure shall consist of exposure to an index that represents the fixed income market in Sweden.
+The equity indexes that are guiding the equity exposure are Solactive ISS ESG Screened Paris Aligned Nordic Index (12.5%) and Solactive ISS ESG Screened Paris Aligned Global Markets Index (12,5%).
+The fixed income indexes that are guiding the fixed income exposure are OMRXTBILL (37,5%), HMNI Swe All Government Dur Const 6Y (HMSD6) (26,25%), HMNI Swe All Mortgage Dur Const 2.5Y (HMSMD25) (11,25%).
 International norms and guidelines for the environment, social responsibility and corporate governance are taken into consideration and the fund applies an exclusion strategy for companies (both direct holdings as well as holdings in funds in which the fund invests) operating within the alcohol, tobacco, cannabis, commercial gambling, weapons and military equipment, pornography and fossil fuels segments/sectors.
 However, the fund may invest in companies that are considered to be in transition towards fossil-free energy production.
 This is applicable to both direct holdings as well as holdings in funds in which the fund invests.
 With regard to the fund's investments in index derivatives, the fund will primarily invest in sustainability-oriented instruments.
 In the absence of such instruments, the fund will invest in index derivatives and index products that may include companies that are not permitted in accordance with the aforementioned exclusion criteria.
-The fund can invest in derivative instruments as part of the fund's investment focus, which can result in leveraging.
-We compare the fund's performance with SIX SRI Nordic 200 Net Index (12.5%), Solactive European 3M Interbank Money Market Index (35%), Solactive Eurozone Government Bond Index TR (40%), Solactive ISS ESG Global Markets Index NTR (12.5%), As the fund is actively managed the performance will over time deviate from this index.
-Additional information about the sustainability work, the share class designation in parentheses and the management in relation to the funds benchmark index and risk level, may be found in the prospectus.
+The fund can invest in derivative instruments as part of the fund's investment focus.
+However, the use of derivative instruments is of such a nature that it only has a marginal impact on the fund's risk level.
+Additional information about the sustainability work, the share class designation in parentheses and the management in relation to the funds benchmark index, may be found in the prospectus.